elinbostrom/assignment-github-jobs/README.md

 - Make sure that the type value returned from the API is contained in a strong-element DONE
 - Make sure that the title value returned from the API is contained in a h2-element DONE
 - Make sure that the company_url value returned from the API is contained in a a-element DONE
-- Make sure that the description value returned from the API is contained in a section-element DONE
+- Make sure that the description value returned from the API is contained in a div-element DONE
 - Make sure that the company_logo value returned from the API is added to the src attribute for a img-element DONE
 - If the API returns an empty array, make sure to show a message to the users with the following
   text: "No jobs found".
 DONE
 - Write test to make sure that all the components in your project are working as expected (at least 10 tests).
+DONE
 - Create at least three components DONE

 # VG